-2 Members in Public Practice who are also members of the Australian Restructuring Insolvency and Turnaround Association (ARITA) need to consider their obligations in accordance with ARITA's Code of Professional Practice.

-- 3.15 If a Member in Public Practice accepts an Appointment with another insolvency practitioner, all Appointees are equally responsible for all decisions made on the Appointment. - 3.16 A Firm which provides Insolvency Services should establish policies and procedures to ensure that in Appointments involving more than one Appointee, all Appointees are knowledgeable about the conduct of the Administration.
+- 3.13 Prior to accepting an Appointment from the director(s) or Insolvent Debtor, a Member in Public Practice shall make reasonable enquiries about the identity of the director(s) or Insolvent Debtor in accordance with the requirements of APES 320 Quality Control for Firms in relation to the acceptance and continuance of client relationships and specific Engagements as if an Appointment is an Engagement.
+SC4.
+ARITA4 - 3.14 Reasonable enquiries described in paragraph 3.13 should include meeting with and/or obtaining appropriate documents to confirm the identity of the director(s) or Insolvent Debtor, where possible.
+SC4, ARITA4 - 3.154 If a Member in Public Practice accepts an Appointment with another insolvency practitioner, all Appointees are equally responsible for all decisions made on the Appointment. - 3.165 A Firm which provides Insolvency Services should establish policies and procedures to ensure that in Appointments involving more than one Appointee, all Appointees are knowledgeable about the conduct of the Administration.